microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-00.md

       value: sadaprmce123
     ```

-    Copy these values into Notepad.
+    Copy these values into a text editor.
 You'll need them to configure your Dapr services.

 1. Run the following command to fetch the AKS credentials for your cluster.